tvanderbruggen/SciCpp/doc/source/plots.rst

 Gnuplot is required to run the executable.
 This is only required to use the plots module, not other scicpp modules.

+Allow plot of data with physical units.
-Extends Sciplot with some specialized plots available in Matplotlib (hist, psd, cohere, csd)
+Extends Sciplot with some specialized plots available in Matplotlib (hist, psd, cohere, csd).

 Basic
 ----------------